frozen1c3/Music-Player-GO-WearOS/README.md

 - Sideload it to your watch using adb.
 For sideloading from Android, i recommend GeminiMan: https://play.google.com/store/apps/details?id=com.geminiman.wearosmanager&hl=en_US
 - Transfer music to your phone using LocalSend - also required to be sideloaded via adb: https://f-droid.org/de/packages/org.localsend.localsend_app/
 - Manage your music files (sideload via adb): https://f-droid.org/de/packages/com.martinmimigames.simplefileexplorer/
+- Volume control:
+  The volume control of the app seems to be an own one.
+With it you do NOT control the overall system sound volume, but only the player volume.
+  So you might set your system volume to maximum, so that you have full control in the app.
+Otherwise you can only make it more quiet and not louder.
+  System volume can be set by the included media control.
+To access it, start any song and switch to main menu.
+Once there hit the little icon, that indicates that music is playing.
+It opens the default media control, which allows to set the system wide volume.

 # How to build (for non Android/Wear OS developers)
 - Download Android Studio: https://developer.android.com/studio